What does it take to build a truly successful marketing team? Not just one that moves with the times, but one that’s always a step ahead.

 Finally, we’ll discuss the importance of data-driven marketing to overall marketing team success.

 Based on consumer insights, data-driven marketing combines psychological and sociological theory with data to create marketing campaigns and techniques that are based on facts, not gut feeling.

 By collecting data about consumers, marketing teams can know more about what’s expected from them and segment their target audience based on such insights.
 But where can you acquire such important data?
-Thankfully, brand tracking software like Latana exists — which provides access to the data you need to make smarter marketing decisions.
+With brand monitoring — which provides access to the data you need to make smarter marketing decisions.

 Brand tracking software provides access to world-class, scalable insights that brands can use to segment their target audiences and create customized marketing content for each.
 After all, 74% of consumers report feeling annoyed when they see irrelevant ads from brands — meaning your team should work hard to create customized content for different audiences.